ericmadureira/ericmadureira/README.md

 </a>

 ## Feeling demotivated about your career?
 You WILL make technical mistakes and behave inconsistently during your career, and it's fine.
-Just be humble, own what you did and try to learn from it.
-Learn and share is the way.
+Just be humble, own what you did and try to learn from it. <b>Learn and share is the way.</b>